-For example, there was a recent award for prostate cancer resulting from exposure to Carbon Tetrachloride while in service.
+For example, there were recent awards for prostate cancer resulting from exposure to Carbon Tetrachloride while in service.
 This precedent should be applied to all veterans coming forward with prostate cancer who can show that they were exposed to Carbon Tetrachloride during their service.